apache/nuttx/configs/mcu123-lpc214x/README.txt

   driver at examples/usbserial.
 See examples/README.txt for
   more information.

-  NOTES:

-  1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-     a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-     b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-  2. Default platform/toolchain:

-     CONFIG_HOST_LINUX=y              : Linux
-     CONFIG_ARM_TOOLCHAIN_BUILDROOT=y : Buildroot (arm-nuttx-eabi-gcc)
-     CONFIG_RAW_BINARY=y              : Output formats: ELF and raw binary

-  3. If you have problems with this configuration, perhaps it is a consequence of the last USB driver checking (r4359)
+  NOTE: If you have problems with this configuration, perhaps it is a consequence of the last USB driver checking (r4359)

 usbmsc:
 -------